aazgit/kishanskraft.com/images/ICONS-README.md

 4. Ensure accessibility and readability

 ## Installation:
-Replace this README.md with actual PNG/ICO files before deployment.
+Icons have been created with basic design using brand colors.

-Current status: **PLACEHOLDER FILES NEEDED**
+Current status: **ICONS AVAILABLE** - Temporary icons created with brand colors.